Carbon Steel and Stainless Steel Frying Pans

 Cast Iron Smooth Vs. Rough

 As the name suggests, cooking in smooth cast iron is much easier than cooking in roughcast iron, you can convert roughcast iron into nonstick smooth cast iron by constant proper seasoning.
-Some people think that roughcast iron cookware accepts seasoning very quickly and become well-seasoned nonstick like smooth cast iron cookware.
+Some people think that roughcast iron cookware accepts seasoning very quickly and becomes well-seasoned nonstick like smooth cast iron cookware.

 Wrought Iron Vs. Steel